Angora Fire: Progression

+Many neighborhoods were evacuated immediately, giving only very short warning to residents, sometimes as short as 5 minutes.
 After an hour of burning, soot began to fall from the sky around the Tahoe Keys area.
 People flocked to head towards the source, but the firefighters blockaded the road near the high school.
 A day after the fire started, the state of California declared it a state of emergency, opening up state funds.
-Full containment of the fire was announced on July 2, 2007, two days before the 4th of July holiday.